 Being in an urban environment allows us to go out and explore the city of Bellingham in a variety of ways.
-It allows us to get them fresh air when our outside play areas may be in-use by other classrooms.
 To go on our field trips Downtown, Preschoolers will take rides on local city buses.
 If you have any questions about this process, please reach out to your director.

-Any field trips that are taken outside of walking or city bus (YMCA vans and busses) will be communicated to parents on a separate field trip permission form.
+Any field trips that are taken outside of walking or city buses (YMCA vans and buses) will be communicated to parents on a separate field trip permission form.
 The permission form included in the registration packet is only for walking and/or city bus trips.
 At any time that a child uses a YMCA vehicle for a field trip, appropriate car seats will be used as necessary, and all drivers will be screened and run through a YMCA and WA State check for driving infractions.
 All necessary insurance for transportation and safety equipment will be ensured.

 During each offsite activity, teachers will have the health history and contact information of each child in their care, a first aid kit, a cell phone for emergency use, as well as basic supplies to ensure the health and safety of children (extra clothes for bathroom accidents, snacks, and so on).
 Teachers will take attendance prior to leaving each location, during the walk/drive, and upon arrival to ensure that every child is accounted for.
-Staff will always maintain or exceed appropriate child to teacher ratios when on any offsite field trip.
+Staff will always maintain or exceed appropriate child to teacher ratios when on any off site field trip.